Hillary, Chelsea Clinton to tell unheralded heroes’ stories

 The Clintons join former President Barack Obama and his wife Michelle in the film and TV production business; the Obamas’ Higher Ground company has supported several projects, including the Oscar-winning documentary “American Factory.”

 The pair partnered with Sam Branson in forming HiddenLight.
-The son of business tycoon Sir Richard Branson is an actor and also founder of the boutique production company Sundog Pictures.
+The son of business tycoon Sir Richard Branson is the founder of the boutique production company Sundog Pictures.

 HiddenLight says it also has plans to produce other documentaries as well as scripted and unscripted entertainment for TV, film and digital platforms.